-The built-in rules ensure that designs meet requirements for correct and efficient synthesis, simulation, test, reuse, RTL/gate sign-off.
-Design reuse is enabled with rules for industry standards such as the Reuse Methodology Manual (RMM) and STARC.
+The built-in rules ensure that designs meet requirements for correct and efficient synthesis, simulation, test, reuse, and RTL/gate sign-off.
+Design reuse is enabled with rules for industry standards such as the Reuse Methodology Manual (RMM), STARC, and DO-254 for avionics.

 Smart Rules for Verilog, VHDL, SystemVerilog, and Netlists detect:

 - Legal but dubious modeling indicating probable errors

 - Subset restrictions to enforce modeling clarity and reduce complexity

 - Opportunities to improve simulation performance

 - Operations with hidden or expensive implementation costs